thuhang291/sales-management-analysis-/README.md

 France has the top customers with the highest spending.

 ### Product Analysis
-The Bike category generates the highest revenue over the years.
+The Bike category generates the highest revenue over the years.</b>
 The top revenue-generating products belong to the Bike category and are mainly Mountain and Road bikes in Black and Silver colors.

 ### Conclusion
-The United States is the most potential market with the highest revenue over the data consolidation period.
+The United States is the most potential market with the highest revenue over the data consolidation period.</b>

-Bike products, especially the Mountain bike line, are the company's main products.
+Bike products, especially the Mountain bike line, are the company's main products.</b>
 The percentage of new customers is increasing.

 ### Recommendations
 It is necessary to maintain operations in the US and expand activities in the two potential countries of Australia and Canada.
-In particular, France has the top customers with high spending but a small number of customers, so it needs to be focused on attracting more customers.
+In particular, France has the top customers with high spending but a small number of customers, so it needs to be focused on attracting more customers.</b>
 The popular Bike product line needs to remain the quality and continuously invested in to dominate the market.